Skip to main content

 How is 3D scanning used in architecture?

 3D scanning in architecture captures existing conditions for renovation projects, historic preservation, and design verification.
-Architects use point clouds and BIM models to understand site constraints, design within existing structures, and verify construction matches design intent.
+Architects use point clouds and BIM-conversion-ready scan data to understand site constraints, design within existing structures, and verify construction matches design intent.

 Architecture solutions